Who will need to comply with Martyn’s Law?

 Larger venues with higher footfall, often in entertainment, transport, or commercial sectors:

-• Stadiums and large sports venues
+• Stadiums and sports arenas

-• Major shopping centres
+• Major shopping centres and department stores

-• Universities and larger education campuses
+• Universities and larger college campuses

-• Hospitals and large healthcare facilities
+• Large hospitals and healthcare facilities

-• Airports and ferry terminals
+• Airports and major ferry ports

-• Conference centres and exhibition venues
+• Conference and exhibition centres

 Venues that are not permanently staffed or only occasionally open to the public (such as private clubs, office-only buildings, or residential areas) are generally outside the scope — but grey areas may exist, so a site-specific risk assessment is still recommended.